loganthorneloe/ml-road-map/README.md

 ## Newsletters, Blogs, and Channels for Machine Learning

-All of these are must-subscribers in my opinion.
+All of these are must-subscribes:

 | Resource | Author
 |---|---|